mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 Now let's talk about error handling and the different errors that i have presented above.
 We can't do much when a user is unknown or his secret is not valid.
 Assume that we currently have a hard time with our infrastructure.
 Therefore different services are unfortunately down very often.
 So we are getting very often a `ServiceUnavailable` Error.
 Our method should handle this error case and just return the `DefaultHomePage` object.
 This default page provides basic functionality so our users can do at least something.

-If you have not dealt with Scalaz before the code below may look very strange to you.
+If you have not dealt with Scalaz before the following code may look very strange to you.
 The `\/` is the "name" of the type.
-This type has to possible subtypes: `-\/` (called left) and `\/-` (called right).
+This type has two possible subtypes: `-\/` (called left) and `\/-` (called right).
 Just look at the position of the `-` and you will know whether it is right or left.
 By convention the left subtype is reserved for errors.<br/>

 We extend our implementation to analyze the result of the for comprehension before returning something.
-We pattern match the result to see wether it's a (successful) right result.
+We pattern match the result to see wether it's a successful right result.
 If so we just return it.
-But if it is a left result and the contained error is `ServiceUnavailable` we return the `DefaultHomePage` as a successful right result instead.
+But if it is a left result and the contained error is `ServiceUnavailable` we provide the `DefaultHomePage` as a fallback instead.
 All other errors are returned unchanged.

 {% highlight scala %}
-// There's a convenient DefaultHomePage singleton object object DefaultHomePage extends Page("Welcome!", "This is your amazing Homepage!")

 def homePageForUser(userId: String, secret: String): \/[MyError, Page] = {
     val homepage: \/[MyError, Page] = for {
       user     <- service.authenticate(userId, secret)